AyushSingh8085/Netflix-GPT/README.md

 - BugFix: if the user is not logged in Redirect/browse to login Page and vice-versa
 - Unsubscribed to the onAuthStateChange callback
 - Added hardcoded values to the constants file
+- Register TMDB API & create an app & get access token
+- Get data from TMDB now playing movies list API
+- Custom Hook for now playing movies
+- Update store with movie data
+- planning for main container and secondary container
+- Fetch data for trailer video
+- Update store with trailer video data
+- Embedded the youtube video and made it autoplay on mute
+- Tailwind classes to make container look good

 # Features